britram/rains-prototype/draft-trammell-rains-protocol.md

 background of the properties of an ideal naming service described in
 {{I-D.trammell-inip-pins}}.

-Its architecture ({{architecture}}) and information model ({{information- model}}) are largely compatible with the existing Domain Name System.
-However, it does take several radical departures from DNS as presently defined and
+Its architecture ({{architecture}}) and information model ({{information-model}}) are largely compatible with the existing Domain Name System.
+However, it does take several radical departures from DNS as presently defined and implemented:
-implemented:

 - Delegation from a superordinate zone to a subordinate zone is done solely with cryptography: a superordinate defines the key(s) that are valid for